ministryofjustice/security-guidance/docs/passwords.md

 Some devices, especially mobile devices, only support numerical passwords, or Personal Identification Numbers \(PINs\).

-If the device supports passwords, then passwords **should** be used rather than PINs.
+If the device supports passwords, then passwords be used rather than PINs.

-If the device supports only PINs, you **should**:
+If the device supports only PINs, you :

 -   Always use a separate and unique PIN for each account or service.
 -   Ensure the PIN is at least 4 characters long.